Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Calvinism is typically represented by the acronym TULIP:

-1. Total depravity - The lost are completely unable to respond in any way to God
+1. Total depravity - The lost are in complete darkness and cannot respond in any way to God

 2. Unconditional election - God predestined those who would be saved